ShuoShenDe/website-server-with-docker-nginx-django-ssl/readme.md

 # Configure Django to run on Docker
 This is a step-by-step tutorial that details how to configure Django to run on Docker with Postgres.
 For production environments, we'll add on Nginx and Gunicorn.
 We'll also take a look at how to serve Django static and media files via Nginx.
-For HTTPS-secured website, we also need Let’s Encrypt.
+For HTTPS-secured websites, we also need Let’s Encrypt.

 Dependencies:
 ```